 Comic-Con Special Edition will be held on November 26–28 at the San Diego Convention Center.
 The following special guests are confirmed for this year's event.
-Check back—more guests will be added in the coming weeks.

 Author, La Voz De M.A.Y.O.
 Tata Rambo, Helm Greycastle